OrbitaLS2D/QuakeLive/debian9/readme.md

 qlrestart restart the server
 qladdworkshopids <id> <id> <id>, i.e. qladdworkshopids 1825794056 .
 This will append workshop.txt in your baseq3 folder with the supplied workshop ids separated by a space, add as many as you want. qlupdateworkshopids this requires the use of QL_SW_UPDATER_DEB.sh this will then download the files located in workshop.txt to the workshop content folder.

-oca.factories

-This is a Quake Live factory that adds the proxmine to clanarena. you will have to create a 'scripts' folder in your servers baseq3 folder. #cd /home/qlds/baseq3 then #mkdir scripts